NotThatMatt/AWSWorkspacesLab/README.md

   - PuTTY should now be gone from WAM and the Windows start menu

 ### Clean Up:
-- In order to be able to remove the directory that was set up with the CloudFormation script, you need to disconnect WorkSpaces and WorkSpaces Appliction Manager for the directory
+- In order to be able to remove the directory that was set up with the CloudFormation script you need to disconnect WorkSpaces and WorkSpaces Appliction Manager for the directory
 - In the AWS console navigate to *WorkSpaces*
 - In the navigation pane under *Application Manager* select *Usage*
 - On the *Usage* page select the *Users* tab